jlevy/og-equity-compensation/README.md

 A startup goes through [several stages of growth](#stages-of-a-startup) as it fundraises based on evidence that it will make money in the future.

-- As these companies add (or “issue”) stock, the outstanding shares goes up, and the percentage ownership of each shareholder goes down.
+- 🄳 As these companies add (or “issue”) stock, the outstanding shares goes up, and the percentage ownership of each shareholder goes down.
-  This is called [**dilution**](http://www.investopedia.com/terms/d/dilution.asp), but don’t let that word freak you out.
+  This is called [**dilution**](http://www.investopedia.com/terms/d/dilution.asp).
+That’s a confusing word to most humans, but the concept is relatively simple so don’t let it freak you out:
   - Dilution doesn’t necessarily mean that as a shareholder you’re losing anything-usually, as a company raises money and issues stock, the hope and intention is that what you do have is worth more.
     The size of your slice gets relatively smaller, but if the company is growing, the size of the cake gets bigger.
   - For example, a typical startup might have three rounds of funding, with each round of funding issuing 20% more shares.
     At the end of the three rounds, there are more outstanding shares-roughly 70% more in this case, since 120%×120%×120% is 173%-and each shareholder owns proportionally less of the company.
-- On the other hand, the [**valuation**](https://en.wikipedia.org/wiki/Valuation_(finance)) of the company, which is the present value investors believe the company has, can change over time as well.
+- 🄳 The [**valuation**](https://en.wikipedia.org/wiki/Valuation_(finance)) of the company, which
+  is the present value investors believe the company has, can change over time as well.
   If the company is doing well, making more revenue or gaining users (indicating future revenue), the company’s valuation will usually be going up.
-  That is, the **price** of a share will increase.
+  That is, the **price** of buying one share would be increasing.
 - Shareholders often speculate on the value of their own shares, even if a sale isn’t always possible.
 There are a few ways people do this, though it’s never exact or simple with private companies-you can’t just look at the stock market value of a company share.